 prohibited married couples from being on the faculty in the same department.

 However, she continued teaching courses at the University and for nearby colleges.

 The Milnes quickly came to enjoy the variety and quality of life in Durham and the

 surrounding area.
-In 1963 when a small laundry business located on the Mill Pond
+In 1963 when a small business located on Durham's Mill Pond

 closed and the land was rezoned as residential, the Milnes bought it.
 Their